Ben Williamson (English footballer): Hyde to Port Vale

-In June 2011 he turned down a new deal at Bournemouth as manager Lee Bradbury could not guarantee regular first team football.
-He joined Conference North outfit Hyde, but was loaned out to Micky Adams' Port Vale in League Two on a season long loan.
+In June 2011, he turned down a new deal at Bournemouth as manager Lee Bradbury could not guarantee regular first-team football.
+He joined Conference North club Hyde, but was loaned out to Micky Adams' Port Vale in League Two on a season-long loan.

 He got off the mark with his first Football League goals on 17 September, as he 'displayed athleticism, composure, bravery and a poacher's instinct' to score with a lob and then a header in a 3–2 home defeat to Shrewsbury Town.
-He made six starts and eight substitute appearances in the club's first fifteen games of the season.
-However, he damaged his knee in a reserve game at Derby County on 31 October, and was sidelined for several weeks.
-Vale failed to score a single goal in the five matches that he missed, though he had to wait until boxing day before he made his return to first team action.
-A stoppage time strike against Oxford United seconds before the end of the 2011–12 season gave Williamson a tally of three goals in 35 league games (12 starts and 23 substitute appearances).
+He made six starts and eight substitute appearances in the club's first 15 games of the season.
+However, he damaged his knee in a reserve team game at Derby County on 31 October, and was sidelined for several weeks.
+Vale failed to score a single goal in the five matches that he missed.
+However, he had to wait until boxing day before he made his return to first-team action.
+A stoppage-time strike against Oxford United seconds before the end of the 2011–12 season gave Williamson a tally of three goals in 35 league games (12 starts and 23 substitute appearances).
 He signed a new one-year contract with the club in May 2012.

-He began the 2012–13 season making regular appearances from the bench, and his tendency to score important goals led to him being labelled as a "super-sub".
+He began the 2012–13 season, making regular appearances from the bench.
+His tendency to score important goals led to him being labelled as a "super-sub".
 He was favoured ahead of Louis Dodds for the first time against Northampton Town on 27 October, but was taken off for tactical reasons early into the match after defender John McCombe was sent off.
-He then returned to bench duty, and sealed his super-sub status with the winning goal against Forest Green Rovers in the First Round of the FA Cup.
+He then returned to bench duty, and sealed his super-sub status with the winning goal against Forest Green Rovers in the first round of the FA Cup.
 He then scored two goals in two starts at the end of November.
-However the arrival of Lee Hughes in the January transfer window meant that competition to partner the league's top-goalscorer in Tom Pope was fierce, and Williamson was mainly used as an impact player.
+However, the arrival of Lee Hughes in the January transfer window meant that competition to partner the league's top-goalscorer in Tom Pope was fierce, and Williamson was mainly used as an impact player.
 He ended the campaign on nine goals in his 39 appearances, as Vale secured promotion with a third-place finish, and agreed to sign a new two-year contract in the summer.

 Williamson scored six goals in 46 appearances in the 2013–14 campaign, helping the club to a ninth-place finish in League One.
 On 12 August 2014, Williamson scored his first career hat-trick during Port Vale's 6–2 League Cup victory over Hartlepool United.
 New manager Rob Page went on to say that Williamson was an important player in Page's tactics, his pace being useful to "create gaps for clever players like Dany N'Guessan, Mark Marshall and Louis Dodds".
 Page played him as the lone striker in a 4–5–1 formation.
 He ended the 2014–15 season with nine goals in 47 games.